Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization: Problem Statement

-The key challenge lies in devising a tree model \(g_{\phi}\) that accurately captures both node-level features (e.g., operators, relations, and predicates) and their structural dependencies.
-Effectively preserving these details minimizes information loss, allowing the downstream model \(f_{\theta}\) to reliably assess the impact of each node and its position in the hierarchy on the overall execution cost.
-As a result, improving the tree model directly enhances the quality of the query plan representation and drives more accurate cost estimation.
-By bolstering \(g_{\phi}\)’s ability to encode complex query plans, learning-based query optimizers can achieve superior performance in downstream tasks and more efficient database management.
+\begin{challenge} Design a tree model \(g_{\phi}\) that accurately captures both node-level features (e.g., operator implementation, relations, and predicates) and their structural dependencies.
+Any loss of these details degrades the quality of the input representation, preventing the downstream model \(m_{\theta}\) from reliably assessing the impact of each node and its position in the plan on the total cost.
+Strengthening \(g_{\phi}\)’s ability to encode complex query plans is therefore essential for learning-based query optimizers to achieve superior downstream performance. \end{challenge}